ncjoes/poppler-php/README.md

-# Php-PDF-Suite: PHP wrapper for Poppler-utils
+# PHP-Poppler: PHP wrapper for Poppler-utils

 This package is brought to you so you can use php and poppler-utils to convert your pdf files to any of these formats